-Prerequisite: Teacher recommendation and Honors Precalculus AP Calculus BC includes the concepts listed for AP Calculus AB, but because students are required to have taken Honors Precalculus (which includes some introductory calculus concepts), BC can cover additional topics that are not part of the AB course.
-These topics include: differentiation and integration of parametric, polar, and vector functions; simple partial fractions; improper integrals; solving logistic differential equations; polynomial approximations and series; and additional applications of derivatives and integrals.
+Credit 1 Grade 12 Year Prerequisite: Honors Precalculus with teacher recommendation AP Calculus BC includes the concepts listed for AP Calculus AB, but because students are required to have taken Honors Precalculus (which includes some introductory calculus concepts), BC can cover additional topics that are not part of the AB course.
+These topics include: differentiation and integration of parametric, polar, and vector functions; simple partial fractions; improper integrals; solving logistic differential equations: polynomial approximations and series: and additional applications of derivatives and integrals.
 AP Calculus BC is not designed to follow AB as approximately 60% of the BC curriculum is covered in AB.
 Students must have an AP approved graphing calculator.
 Summer work is required for this course.

-3215 AMERICAN GOVERNMENT
+3215 AMERICAN GOVERNMENT Vear

-Year Credit 1 Grade 12 American Government is meant to give students a broad overview of the politics of local, state, and national government in the United States.
+Credit 1 Grade 12 American Government is meant to give students a broad overview of the politics of local, state, and national government in the United States.
 Another purpose of the course is to make participants in the course aware of entry possibilities into the political system and to encourage them to explore these possibilities into the political system.
 Areas of study include executive and legislative relationships at all levels, state and national judiciaries, political parties, elections and propaganda.

-3216 AP UNITED STATES GOVERNMENT AND POLITICS
+3216 AP UNITED STATES GOVERNMENT AND POLITICS Credit 1 Vear